tfassbender/LegendOfAsamnir/README.md

 - **activeOnStartup:** A boolean flag that indicates whether the fast travel point is active when the game is started, or it needs to be activated by touching it (the default value is *false*)

 The second part of configuration is done in a separate config file, that defines the UI buttons, that are used to select the fast travel points on the mini-map in the menu.
 This configuration is a JSON object, that maps the **fastTravelPointId**s (that reference the ones in the map object config by name) to [MenuState](core/src/net/jfabricationgames/gdx/screens/menu/control/MenuState.java) objects, that define the selection and iteraction of the fast travel points in the UI.
 This file needs to be referenced from the map config file.
 An example for such a file is [tutorial_fast_travel_states.json](core/assets/config/menu/maps/tutorial_fast_travel_states.json).

+### Ground Physics

+Ground physics are objects, that can be added to the ground layer of a map.
+These objects interact with the player, with enemies or other game objects and can be used to change the behavior of them, while touching the ground objects (e.g. the player is slowed down when he climbs up a wall or stairs).
+The types of ground physics have to be configured in the json configuration file [ground_types.json](core/assets/config/map/ground_types.json).
+The type of ground, that is applied for a map object in the ground layer is to be defined in the map properties of this map object, with the property key **ground** and a value that matches one of the configured names in the [ground_types.json](core/assets/config/map/ground_types.json) config file.

 ## Menus